SEND Intent Statement

 (g) to involve the child, so as to encourage a move from dependent to independent learning.

-Spalding Primary School firmly believes in developing a strong partnership with parents/carers and that this will enable children and young people with SEND to achieve their potential.
+Spalding Primary Academy firmly believes in developing a strong partnership with parents/carers and that this will enable children and young people with SEND to achieve their potential.
 The school recognises that parents/carers have a unique overview of their child's needs and how best to support them, and that this gives them a key role in the partnership.
 Parents/carers hold key information and have a critical role to play in their children's education.

 What is 'Special Educational Needs and Disability'?